Burlington, Vermont: Arts and culture

 Dragon boat races to benefit charity have been held in Lake Champlain in August since 2006.
 In 2009, there were approximately 2,000 participants on 86 teams.

 An annual First Night community celebration of the arts on New Year's Eve was founded in 1983 with funding from the National Endowment on the Arts and Vermont Council on the Arts.
 It ran for 35 years before shutting down in 2018.

-Drag troupe, the House of LeMay, hosts the annual "Winter is a Drag Ball" which raises funds for HIV/AIDS-related organizations.
+The Drag troupe House of LeMay hosts the annual "Winter is a Drag Ball" which raises funds for HIV/AIDS-related organizations.

 The Emily Post Institute, an etiquette organization, is headquartered here.

 Local music

-The city has, over the years, supported several local bands as various "scenes" waxed and waned, and has even launched a handful of national acts.
+The city has, over the years, supported several local bands and has launched a handful of national acts.
 The most famous of these is Phish, which originated at UVM in 1983.

-Other acts with ties to the city include Matisyahu, Kat Wright, Strangefolk, The Essex Green, RAQ, James Kochalka, The Jazz Mandolin Project, Pork Tornado, Anaïs Mitchell, Greg Davis, Koushik, Grace Potter and the Nocturnals, Dispatch, Prydein, Eugene Hutz of Gogol Bordello, Morgan Page, KT Tunstall, Rubblebucket, The Vacant Lots, Drowningman, 99 Neighbors and Twiddle.
+Other acts with ties to the city include Matisyahu, Kat Wright, Strangefolk, The Essex Green, RAQ, James Kochalka, The Jazz Mandolin Project, Pork Tornado, Anaïs Mitchell, Greg Davis, Koushik, Grace Potter and the Nocturnals, Dispatch, Prydein, Eugene Hutz of Gogol Bordello, Noah Kahan, Morgan Page, KT Tunstall, Rubblebucket, The Vacant Lots, Drowningman, 99 Neighbors, Greg Freeman, and Twiddle.